WassimZm/STT-Breton-language/Biblio_exploration/Duval-Guennoc.md

 ## Anaouder project structure : Anaouder model
 ### version.py :
 Stores the current version of the project : VERSION = "1.0.3".
+### utils.py :
+This file provides functions for logging messages with colors, converting time, dropping comments and loading the dataset.
 ### mikro.py :
 * This script allows real-time transcription from a microphone.
 * It calls the project's main modules for: